ankaAR/bestiario5e/_creatures/warlord.md

 ***Command Ally.*** The warlord targets one ally it can see within 30 feet of it. if the target can see and hear the warlord, the target can make one weapon attack as a reaction and gains advantage on the attack roll.

-***Frighten Foe (Costs 2 Actions).*** The warlord targets one enemy it can see within 30 feet of it.
+***Frighten Foe (cuesta 2 acciones).*** The warlord targets one enemy it can see within 30 feet of it.
 If the target can see and hear it, the target must succeed on a DC 16 Wisdom saving throw or be frightened until the end of warlord's next turn.